bbauska/UofM-AdvStyling/readme.md

 it and see how they work.
 The idea that if you define something from medium screens, it also applies for large screens.
-If you apply something to extra small screens, it also applies for every screen size that\'s bigger.
-There\'s a great site at Bootstrap, bootstrap.com/examples/grid, where you can go through and you can see some of the examples that they have coded up for you.
+If you apply something to extra small screens, it also applies for every screen size that&apos;s bigger.
+There&apos;s a great site at Bootstrap, bootstrap.com/examples/grid, where you can go through and you can see some of the examples that they have coded up for you.